Score More. Spend Less. Bundle 3+ College Prep products for 20% off.

-Advanced Placement® (AP) courses are college-level classes in a wide variety of subjects that you can take while still in high school.
-They're usually taken during a student's junior year.
-Each AP® course ends with a standardized exam, developed and scored by the College Board® on a scale of 1 to 5.
-Most colleges and universities in the United States grant college placement and/or credit to students who obtain high scores (usually 3 or higher) on these exams.
+Advanced Placement® (AP) courses are college-level classes offered in high school, typically taken during the junior or senior year.
+Each course ends with a standardized exam, scored by College Board® on a scale of 1 to 5.
+Many U.S. colleges offer placement and/or credit for scores of 3 or higher.

 What Is an AP Class?